 CONCLUSION

 The limitations of the present study are restricted to certain factors, which are not major issues to resolve.
 Landsat data products are useful for arid and semi-arid regions, but they are not very promising tools for estimating soil moisture (SM) in areas with moderate or dense vegetation.
-Additionally, visible data cannot be used during the rainy season or in high-cloud-cover conditions, as they cannot penetrate the clouds.
-Landsat cannot provide information for regions with heavy rainfall, daily rain, or dense cloud cover.
+Additionally, optical data cannot be used during the rainy season or in high-cloud-cover conditions, as they cannot penetrate the clouds.
 Soil moisture studies are widely used for agricultural case studies, but due to vegetation cover, visible bands are unable to penetrate, which can lead to poor results.
 As a result, these data products are more suitable for estimating SM in bare soil-prone areas.
 Visible bands are not used to monitor root-zone soil moisture, so ground measurement probes or microwave data (around 10 cm depth from the surface) are required for deep-zone monitoring.
 Ground measurement probes always provide accurate and precise data, while there is always a possibility of inaccuracy in remote sensing models.
 Ground data is often needed to validate satellite data, which makes field surveys more rigorous compared to traditional methods.
 This becomes even more complicated when working on a macro or meso-scale area.
 Another issue with Landsat data is its coarse temporal resolution.
 Landsat data products have a 16-day temporal resolution, which is not suitable for daily monitoring studies or research.

 REFERENCES